 • Total LTT: £10,200.

 Ms Williams-Hughes files her LTT return within 30 days.
-The Welsh £10,200 figure compares against an SDLT figure on the same purchase price of £7,250 in England (allowing for the £300,000 FTB relief and 5% on the slice above), so on a strict like-for-like the FTB has paid roughly £3,000 more in Wales because of the absence of a Welsh FTB regime.
+The Welsh £10,200 figure compares against an SDLT figure on the same purchase price of £7,250 in England (allowing for the £300,000 FTB relief and 5% on the slice above), so on a strict like-for-like she has paid roughly £3,000 more in Wales because of the absence of a Welsh FTB regime.
 That gap is intentional: the policy view is that the universal £225,000 nil band serves first-time buyers without a separate carve-out, and the absolute LTT figure is still moderate at a £395,000 purchase price.

 Example three: Mr and Mrs Jones, Cowbridge (£1,600,000)